 Very small businesses create the jobs.
 Period.
 Firms with one to four employees, known as micro-businesses, are stronger than other sized businesses when it comes to job creation.
-We recently crunched some numbers from the Small Business Administration…
+We crunched the latest available numbers from the Small Business Administration and found:

 - Very small businesses created jobs every year and mostly created more jobs than any other firm size.

 - During 2009 and 2010, micro-businesses were the only firm size that created jobs.